8050 Santa Teresa Blvd Unit 210, Gilroy, CA 95020

 There are 13 public schools in the Gilroy Unified School District.
 Enrollment in the district is about 8,900 students.

-Real estate agents affiliated with Coldwell Banker Residential Brokerage are independent contractor sales associates and are not employees of Coldwell Banker.
+Real estate agents affiliated with Coldwell Banker Realty are independent contractor sales associates and are not employees of Coldwell Banker.

 Best of Gilroy What's this?